Official statistics have revealed that the battle to save Christmas is starting slightly earlier each year.

 “The very first Christmas wasn’t saved until Christmas Day itself when an enterprising innkeeper had the clever idea to let Mary and Joseph pay to stay in a stable that was covered in animal shit and reeked of piss.

 “Even during the early twentieth century, the festive season generally wasn’t saved until the big day – the famous Christmas truce and football game during the First World War, for example.

 “By World War Two, Christmas presents were being handmade using recycled materials.
 This obviously took a few days so Christmas would start being saved around 20th December.

 “When I was a kid in the seventies, Christmas would be saved about a week early when Dad came home drunk having bought a dodgy tree from a bloke down the pub.

-“Even in 2020, in the middle of a winter lockdown, it was the 15th December when Boris Johnson announced he’d made a deal with Covid and that Christmas rules on travel and socialising would be relaxed.
+“Even in the last few year, in the middle of a winter lockdown, it was the 15th December when Boris Johnson announced he’d made a deal with Covid and that Christmas rules on travel and socialising would be relaxed.

 “But now Christmas is being saved and it’s still only November!